kristian-lange-tw/JATOS_docs/pages/Whats-JATOS.md

 Please [cite us](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130834) if you use JATOS for your research.

-This is the wiki for JATOS 2 - Are you looking for the Wiki of [JATOS 1.x](https://github.com/JATOS/JATOS_docs_v1/wiki/Home)?
+This is the Documentation for JATOS 2 - Are you looking for the Docs of [JATOS 1.x](https://github.com/JATOS/JATOS_docs_v1/wiki/Home)?

 ### Download the [latest release](https://github.com/JATOS/JATOS/releases/)